 Learn more about the NWRS

-Hours of operation (Visitor Center WINTER hours in effect), entrance fees, and driving directions... all found here.Plan Your Visit
+Hours of operation (Visitor Center SUMMER hours in effect), entrance fees, and driving directions... all found here.Plan Your Visit

 Get a 360 degree virtual "bird's eye view" from the top of the Owl's Roost Tower.

 Okefenokee has the great distinction of not only being a part of the National Wildlife Refuge System, but also the National Wilderness Preservation System.
 This designation is given to federal lands that are affected primarily by nature and where people are only visitors.
 Managed using minimum tools, Wilderness Areas are places where visitors can experience unconfined and solitude recreation.